Dimwest/myezql/README.md

 ```

 A default schema can be specified using the --ds flag.
-If not specified as command line argument, the default schema will have the value defined in config.ini
+If not specified as command line argument, the default schema will have the value defined in config.ini.
 ```bash
 python3 ezql.py parse --i /my/path.sql --ds default
 ```

 Verbosity level can be adjusted using the --v flag.
-If not specified as command line argument, the default schema will have the value defined in config.ini
+If not specified as command line argument, the default schema will have the value defined in config.ini.
-will have the value defined in config.ini.
-Accepted values are: v, vv, vvv, vvvv
+Accepted values are: v, vv, vvv, vvvv.

 ```bash
 python3 ezql.py parse --i /my/path.sql --v vv
 ```

 #### Save results as HTML flowcharts or JSON files